nextauthjs/next-auth/www/docs/getting-started/client.md

 Every tab/window maintains its own copy of the local session state; the session is not stored in shared storage like localStorage or sessionStorage.
 Any update in one tab/window triggers a message to other tabs/windows to update their own session state.

-Using low values for `staleTime` or `pollInterval` will increase network traffic and load on authenticated clients and may impact hosting costs and performance.
+Using low values for `staleTime` or `refetchInterval` will increase network traffic and load on authenticated clients and may impact hosting costs and performance.
 :::

 #### Stale time